The Chesapeake Center

 Dr. Stone is a Neuropsychology Postdoctoral Fellow at the Chesapeake Postdoctoral Neuropsychology Training Consortium.

 Dr. Korrie Allen, PsyD is a licensed clinical psychologist who has been committed to working with neurodivergent children, adolescents, and adults throughout her career.
 She specializes in the areas of learning disabilities, autism, attention deficit hyperactivity disorder, and mood disorders.
-Dr. Allen works with her cli
+Dr. Allen works with her clients to identify

 Dr. Korrie Allen, PsyD is a licensed clinical psychologist who has been committed to working with neurodivergent children, adolescents, and adults throughout her career.
 She specializes in the areas of learning disabilities, autism, attention deficit hyperactivity disorder, and mood disorders.
 Dr. Allen works with her clients to identify their strengths and challenges in order to set them on a positive path forward.